Middle School – Le Collège

 - Be able to apply data and statistics to everyday situations

 Ninth grade is the last year in Middle School.
 Grades are used in determining a student’s GPA and become part of a student’s official transcript.
 Future employers or colleges may want to see steady improvement in grades and a good attendance record on the official transcript.
 Therefore, students obtain much more control of their education and may even choose their core classes.

 Ninth graders are referred to as freshmen.

-In the mathematics curriculum, ninth graders are usually taught Pre-Algebra or Algebra I. Advanced courses (such as Geometry in the US) are usually available to ninth graders who are prepared for a more rigorous curriculum, depending on the school district.
+In the mathematics curriculum, eighth graders are usually taught Algebra I. Advanced courses (such as Geometry in the US) are usually available to ninth graders who are prepared for a more rigorous curriculum, depending on the school district.
 In some cases, the upcoming ninth graders may have taken Algebra I in 7th, and Geometry in 8th, therefore in 9th grade, they take Algebra II.
 Some districts across the country allow their 9th graders to take Trigonometry or AP Statistics, or even Calculus if the district provides.